-- health workers;
+- health workers

-- family members or others in close contact with infected people;
+- family members or others in close contact with infected people

-2 to 21 days, usually about 10 days
+2 to 21 days, usually between 4 to 10 days

 Period of Communicability:

 Patients become contagious once they begin to show symptoms; they are not thought to be contagious during the incubation period.
-The case remains communicable as long as the blood and body fluids (including seminal fluid and breastfeeding) contain the virus.
+The case remains communicable as long as the blood and body fluids (including seminal fluid and breastmilk) contain the virus.
 This includes the post-mortem period.